Michael-F-Ellis/ftee/README.md

 A many-to-many text file splitter written in Go

 ## Usage

-Command line usage is

-    ftee [-h] [-d delimiter] infile1 [infile2 ... ]

-The default delimiter is "FTEE".
+    Usage: ftee [OPTIONS] filepath [filepath ...]
+      -h  print this help message.
+      -d string
+          the delimiter tag (default "FTEE")

     ftee reads all lines in each input file sequentially.
 When it sees a line ending with "delimiter outfile1 [outfile2 ...]", it opens the outfiles and writes all following lines to each output file until another delimiter line is encountered.

   ## Example
-Consider a file containing
+    Consider a file containing:

 	  This is ignored
 	  FTEE /tmp/out1
 	  This goes into out1 only.
 	  FTEE /tmp/out2
 	  This goes into out2 only.
 	  FTEE /tmp/out1 /tmp/out3
 	  This goes into out1 and out3.

     Processing with ftee will produce 3 output files with the following content:

     /tmp/out1:
   	  This goes into out1 only.
   	  This goes into out1 and out3.

     /tmp/out2:
   	  This goes into out2 only.

     /tmp/out3:

-    This goes into out3 only.
   	  This goes into out1 and out3.

   ## Errors
 	ftee deletes all output files and exits with an error message and a non-zero status code if any error occurs.

+	ftee ignores the line content before the delimiter.
+The following are all correct:

+	  FTEE somefile
+	  // FTEE somefile
+		# FTEE somefile
+	  What do you get when cross a gopher and an elephant?
+An FTEE rodent

+	The delimiter must be preceded and followed by whitespace.
+The following will cause an error:

+	  //FTEE somefile
+	  FTEEsomefile

+	ftee expects whitespace separated valid filepaths after the delimiter to the end of the line.
+The following will cause an error:

+	  /* FTEE somefile otherfile */

+	ftee has not been tested on Windows.
+Problems with backslashed filepaths are likely.